HariSekhon/Nagios-Plugins/README.md

 ### Setup ###

-Fetch my library repo which is included as a submodule (it's shared between these Nagios Plugins and other programs I've written over the years)
+Fetch my library repo which is included as a submodule (it's shared between these Nagios Plugins and other programs I've written over the years).

 ```
 cd nagios-plugins